gauravai2025/Backend_assignment/readme.md

 - [Version Control](#version-control)
 - [Bonus Features](#bonus-features)

----

 ## Project Overview

-Taskify is a simple yet robust backend API that allows you to manage users and tasks similar to basic features of Trello or Todoist.
+It is a simple yet robust backend API that allows you to manage users and tasks similar to basic features of Trello or Todoist.
 It supports JWT authentication for secure access.

 ## Setup Instructions